 Here you can hide certain parts of your project by filtering specific tracking points from the report.
 Read more

 In the top right corner - below the filter button - you can view and change your report period and project target group.
 Please feel free to read more on how to do this here.

 The report tabs

-Your report data are broken down into five different sections; “Overview”, “Profile”, “Reach”, “Affinity” and “Traffic Quality”.
+Your report data are broken down into five different sections; “Overview”, “Profile”, “Reach” or "Coverage", “Affinity” and “Traffic Quality”.
 These can be viewed by clicking the tabs under the project title.
 Below you'll find a brief explanation of each tab.

 This tab consists of three different elements; “Overview”, “Total impression buildup” and “Impression details”.